NVIDIA/numbast/README.md

 ## Overview
 Numbast = Numba + AST (Abstract Syntax Tree)

 Numbast's mission is to establish an automated pipeline that converts CUDA APIs into Numba bindings.
-On a high level, top-level declarations are read from CUDA C++ header files, serailized as string and passed to python APIs.
+On a high level, top-level declarations are read from CUDA C++ header files, serialized as string and passed to python APIs.
 Numba binding generators then iterate through these bindings and make Numba extensions for each of the APIs.

 There are several subcomponents: AST_Canopy, Numbast and a set of Numba Extensions